 2.4.3.1 The Phase I Interconnection Studies

 The Phase I Interconnection Studies for Queue Cluster Generating Facilities will include, but not be limited to, short circuit/fault duty, steady state (thermal and voltage) and stability analyses.
 The Phase I Interconnection Studies will identify direct Interconnection Facilities and required Reliability Network Upgrades necessary to interconnect the Generating Facility, mitigate thermal overloads and voltage violations, and address short circuit, stability, and reliability issues associated with the requested Interconnection Service.
-The Phase I Interconnection Studies will also identify LDNU for Generating Facilities, including those being processed under the Independent Study Process, that have selected Full Capacity or Partial Capacity Deliverability Status.
-Such LDNU shall be identified in accordance with the On-Peak Deliverability Assessment set forth in Section 6.3.2.
-The Phase I Interconnection Studies will also provide cost estimates for ADNUs, as described in Section 6.3.2.1.2.
-The Phase I Interconnection Study report shall include cost estimates for RNUs, LDNUs, ADNUs and Participating TOs Interconnection Facilities that shall, as applicable, establish the basis for the initial Interconnection Financial Security postings under Section 11.2.
+The Phase I Interconnection Studies will also identify LDNUs and LOPNUs for Generating Facilities, including those being processed under the Independent Study Process, that have selected Full Capacity, Partial Capacity Deliverability Status, and Off-Peak Deliverability Status, as applicable.
+Such Network Upgrades shall be identified in accordance with the Deliverability Assessments set forth in Section 6.3.2.
+The Phase I Interconnection Studies will also provide cost estimates for ADNUs and AOPNUs, as described in Section 6.3.2.
+The Phase I Interconnection Study report shall include cost estimates for RNUs, LDNUs, ADNUs, LOPNUs, AOPNUs, and Participating TO Interconnection Facilities that shall, as applicable, establish the basis for the initial Interconnection Financial Security postings under Section 11.2.

 …